-A headache can stop you in your tracks, making it impossible to get anything done.
-That’s why it’s so important for women to understand where their headaches are coming from; you can’t find relief if you don’t treat the right problem!
+A hormonal headache can stop you in your tracks, making it impossible to get anything done.
+That’s why it’s so important for women to understand where their hormonal headaches are coming from; you can’t find relief if you don’t treat the right problem!

 So often, I have patients come to me after their conventional doctor has dismissed their hormonal symptoms as being “all in their head.”
 Often, the only solution they offer is a prescription for an antidepressant.
 But these women know they aren’t depressed.
 Their pain is real, and often hormones are at the root of the issue.